 HOW TO MAKE PASTA AMATRICIANA

 Bring Rome to your plate with this traditional Amatriciana recipe from Italy’s capital.
-You just need 3 simple ingredients to create a hearty pasta dish full of salty and rich flavours thanks to the perfect combination of tomato and guanciale.
+Additionally, you just need 3 simple ingredients to create a hearty pasta dish full of salty and rich flavours thanks to the perfect combination of tomato and guanciale.

 Watch Pasta Amatriciana video recipe: